zixi-liu/interview-ai-prototype/awesome-behavioral-interviews/feedbacks/31-Leaning No Hire.md

 =====================
 3. Short Justification (Interviewer Tone)
-- The candidate outlines a systematic approach but fails to demonstrate clear ownership of the design decisions.
+- The candidate outlines a structured approach but does not demonstrate clear ownership of the design process.
-- Lacks specific examples of metrics or outcomes that resulted from the design process.
+- Lacks specific examples of metrics or outcomes that validate the effectiveness of their approach.
-- Overall, the response is more descriptive than demonstrative of individual impact.
+- Ambiguity resolution is mentioned but not detailed, raising concerns about their ability to navigate unclear requirements.

 =====================
 4. Improvement Suggestions (very concise)
-- Include specific examples of past projects where the candidate took ownership of design decisions and their outcomes.
+- Provide specific examples of past projects where you took ownership of design decisions and their outcomes.
-- Provide quantifiable metrics that demonstrate the impact of the design on stakeholders or project success.
+- Include metrics or data that demonstrate the impact of your design choices on project success.
-- Clarify individual contributions versus team contributions to highlight personal accountability.
+- Clarify how you personally resolved ambiguity in previous projects, with specific instances and actions taken.